codeclimate/codeclimate-connector-codecov/README.md

 # Run this to check the correctness of your connector-config.json
 make verify-configuration

-# Run this to list your CirclCI projects as Streams
+# Run this to list your Codecov repositories as Streams
 make discover-streams

-# Run this to sync data from one of your projects.
-Write the contents of one of
+# Run this to sync data from one of your repositories.
+Write the contents of one
-# the Stream records emitted by discover-streams to stream.json
+# of the Stream records emitted by discover-streams to stream.json
 make sync-stream
 ```